" Risk governance | Mizuho Financial Group

 Risk appetite framework (RAF)

-We have positioned our RAF as the corporate management framework for meeting our risk appetite.
+We have positioned our RAF as the corporate management framework to execute risk-taking in a manner that is consistent with our risk appetite.
 Risk appetite refers to the types and levels of risk that we will accept in order to implement our business and financial strategies.
+Through our RAF, we manage strategy and risk in an integrated manner and aim to achieve the optimal risk and return through appropriate risk-taking and risk control.

-Based on our awareness of these external environments, we then clarify the risk appetite is consistent with the medium-term and fiscal year business plans and formulate the risk appetite policy as the policy concerning risk-taking.
-Also, regarding capital strengths, profitability, and liquidity, we set the risk appetite indices and their levels as quantitative indicators indicating the suitability of risk-taking.
+Risk appetite is determined through management discussions on top risks and other potential risk events, which are then incorporated into baseline scenarios and risk scenarios that are shared internally.
+Based on our awareness of these internal and external environments, we then formulate a risk appetite policy consistent with the medium-term and fiscal year business plans.
+Also, regarding capital adequacy, profitability, and liquidity, we set the quantitative risk appetite indices and their levels.
+The risk appetite policy as well as the risk appetite indices and their levels are determined by the Board of Directors.
 The risk appetite operating conditions are regularly monitored and reported to the Board of Directors.
 The risk appetite is also revised as necessary when there are changes in the environment or strategies.

 Mizuho's risk management system